 Kate Taylor is an abstract artist born in England, working out of her studio in Toronto, Ontario.
 She holds a Bachelor of Fine Arts from Western University where she was taught painting by internationally-renowned artist, Paterson Ewen.
-Inspired by nature, Kate is committed to capturing joy in her brightly coloured pieces.
-She has gallery representation in Toronto, Montreal, Waterloo, Kingston, Boston, New Jersey and Grand Rapids.
+Inspired by nature, Kate is committed to capturing the energy and joy you feel when present in nature.
+She has gallery representation in Canada, the U.S. and England.
 She is part of SolidColour and ColourShift Abstract Art Collectives, showing in art fairs across Canada and the US.
-When not painting, Kate is President of Kaleidoscope Marketing, an agency specializing in executive engagement, Past Chair of the Canadian Advertising Museum and Past President of the American Marketing Association.
+When not painting, Kate is Co-Founder of Creative Adventures Events, Past President of Kaleidoscope Marketing, Past Chair of the Canadian Advertising Museum and Past President of the American Marketing Association.

 Jamie MacLean, Treasurer

 It took a 30+ year career in engineering and management to discover what I really wanted to do.
 Be an artist.
 In 2005 at 55 I made the switch to fulltime landscape artist (and freedom 55) with my first show – the Riverdale Art Walk.
 Since then I have participated in well over 100 art shows, presently work with 6 galleries, am an ex chair of the Board of the Artists Network and am now an active member of that board.
 Highlights include 4 time “top ten seller” at the McMichael Volunteers Autumn art sale, 2 time winner of the People’s Choice award at the TWAC/CNE juried art show, winner of the Jurors award at the Little Art Show.